 If you have been charged for a DUI, improving your chances for a favorable outcome should be your priority before trial.
 You have two options to go about this.
-The first option is to address how you got the charge to reduce sentencing.
+As per Charlotte Observer the first option is to address how you got the charge to reduce sentencing.
 The second is to fight the DUI charge by arguing you’re not guilty.
 But, whether you are guilty or not, you must seek the assistance of a DUI attorney.

 What to Do if you are Guilty

 In case you are guilty of DUI, you need to own up to the situation.
 Consider voluntarily agreeing to want to enter a counseling program, consult with a lawyer who often handles DUI cases because prosecutors may have a preference for some drug and alcohol rehab programs.
 No matter which drunk driving program you choose, make sure to commit to the entire program.

 What to Do if you are Not Guilty?

 If you have been charged with a DUI and are not guilty, work your defense early.
 For instance, see if there is a video of your results at the office you had the field sobriety tests.
 Remember that most agencies will only keep videos for 90 days so don’t waste any time.
 Send a letter to the agency requesting the preservation of the video.
 In addition, work with a DUI lawyer to assist your case and determine a trial strategy.

 If your driver’s license was suspended due to a DUI arrest or refusal to take a breath test, never drive the car unless you get a hardship or occupational license.
 Driving with a suspended license is another serious offense which will disqualify you from getting probation.